To build your own Itinerary, click to add an item to your Itinerary basket.

 Children: Mary Seymour, with her fourth husband.

-Her father died when she was young, leading to a close relationship to her mother.
-In childhood, she received a similar education to other women of her close but would develop a passion for learning which would continue throughout her life.
+Catherine's father died when she was young, leading to a close relationship to her mother.
+In childhood, she received a similar education to other women of her class, but would develop a passion for learning and education, which would continue throughout her life.
 She was fluent in French, Latin and Italian and took up Spanish after becoming queen.

 At the age of 17, Catherine married Sir Edward Burgh.
 He was in his twenties and was of poor health, dying just a few years later.
-Following his death, Catherine secretly married John Neville, 3rd Baron Latimer, becoming the second woman in the Parr family into the peerage.
-Latimer was twice widowed and twice Catherine’s age, but it gave her a home of her own, a title and a husband with influence.
+Following his death, Catherine secretly married John Neville, 3rd Baron Latimer, a move which made her the second woman in the Parr family to be married into the peerage.
+Latimer was twice widowed and twice Catherine’s age, so it was unlikely to be a love match on her side, but their union gave her a home of her own, a title and a husband with influence.

 On becoming queen, Catherine installed her former stepdaughter, Margaret Neville as a lady in waiting, as well as providing positions for many of her female cousins.
 She was responsible for reconciling Henry with his daughters Mary and Elizabeth and was said to have a good relationship with his son Edward.
 Overall, she had a close relationship with each of Henry’s children.
 She was personally involved in Elizabeth and Edward’s education and influenced the passing of the Third Succession Act, which restored Mary and Elizabeth to the line of succession.

 A year into their marriage, Catherine published her first book, Psalms or Prayers anonymously.
 Her next book, Prayers or Meditations became the first book published by an English queen under her own name on 2nd June 1545 and her third book followed in November 1547.
-Because she was known to be a protestant, there were those who sought to have her arrested.
-In 1546, a warrant was actually issued for her arrest and she was almost arrested while walking with Henry.
-She was able to talk him round and the pair reconciled.
+Because she was known to be a protestant, and had been involved with Anne Askew, a woman known for preaching in English, there were those who sought to have her arrested.
+In 1546, a warrant was actually issued for her arrest and armed guards attempted to arrest her while she was on a walk with King Henry, however, he had changed his mind at this point and she was able to escape.

 Shortly before he died, Henry made provision for an allowance for Catherine to support herself.
 He also ordered that after his death, Catherine, though a dowager queen, should retain the respect of queen of England as if he were still alive.
 After the coronation of her stepson Edward VI, Catherine retired from court, moving to her home at Old Manor in Chelsea.

 Following the king’s death, Thomas Seymour returned to court and became one of the advisors of the new king, his nephew Edward VI.
-He renewed his suit of marriage, Catherine accepted, however as it had only been four months since the death of the king, he knew that he would not get agreement for the dowager queen to marry so soon.
+He renewed his suit of marriage and Catherine accepted, however as it had only been four months since the death of the king, and being a close relative of the new king, they knew that it would be difficult to get agreement for the pair to marry so soon.
 The pair ended up marrying in secret, not informing Edward VI for several months.
 The marriage ended up being a small scandal when it became public, with both Mary Tudor and Edward VI being displeased by the union, so much so that Mary insisted that Elizabeth have nothing to do with Catherine any more, despite Elizabeth being her ward.

 At her funeral, her chief mourner was Lady Jane Grey, who would later be named heir by Edward VI and would serve as queen for nine days.
 Her husband Thomas Seymour was executed for treason on 20th March 1549 and their daughter was taken to live with the Dowager Duchess of Suffolk.
 Catherine’s jewels and clothes, given to her by Henry VIII was moved to the Tower of London.
 The guardians of her daughter, Mary had to fight to have her property restored to her, though no one is sure what happened to her as the last recorded mention of her was around her second birthday.